cvet/fonline/README.md

 So main point of all of this that you build your game fully from source, there is no prebuilded binaries, full control over the process.
 Information about build scripts you can find at BuildTools/README.md.

+### Base install

+Clone with git this repository or use Chocolatey `choco install fonline`.
+*Todo: provide BuildTools/generate-project.sh to automatically project generation*

 ### Windows Subsystem for Linux (version 2)

 *Todo: write more about WSL2*